helins/kafka.clj/README.md

 Project](https://img.shields.io/clojars/v/dvlopt/kafka.svg)](https://clojars.org/dvlopt/kafka)

-This [Apache Kafka](https://kafka.apache.org/) client library is a Clojure wrapper for the [official java libraries](https://kafka.apache.org/).
+This [Apache Kafka](https://kafka.apache.org/) client library is a Clojure wrapper for the [official Java libraries](https://kafka.apache.org/).
 It strives for a balance between being idiomatic but not too clever.
-Users used to the java libraries will be right at home, although it is not a prerequisite.
+Users accustomed to the java libraries will be right at home, although it is not a prerequisite.

 It provides namespaces for handling consumers, producers, and doing some administration.
 Also, we have the pleasure to announce that Kafka Streams is fully supported.

 Ready for Kafka 2.0.0.
+Previously known as "Milena", the API of this iteration is considered stable unless something significantly changes in the Java libraries.
+In general, only the namespace relative to administration is at risk.

+We try to provide good documention because many important concepts are poorly explained or confusing in the Java libraries.
+Feel free to provide feedback, contribute, and let us know if something is not clear.

 ## Usage